 Over 70% of the original community design is set aside as open space.
 Part of our commitment to restoration and preservation involved designing and building an award-winning 51-acre Freshwater Wetlands system consisting of a 25-acre Riparian Corridor and a 26-acre Freshwater Marsh.
 Today, the 10,300-foot Corridor includes some 3,000 native plants per acre.
 The revitalized Marsh includes open water, marsh, willow scrub woodland and mixed riparian habitats for over 180 species of birds, and thousands of native trees, shrubs and grasses.
 Before Playa Vista, some species had not been in the Ballona region for decades.
 The Wetlands system also improves water quality by cleansing storm water runoff before it enters the Santa Monica Bay.
 Approximately 60 acres of the Westchester Bluffs have also been restored as natural habitat for native coastal sage, which adds to the stability and native integrity of the land.

 Montecito, Malibu and Sausalito at Villas at Playa Vista by Irvine Company and Runway North & South by Lincoln Property Company, Phoenix Property Company and Paragon Commercial Company are Playa Vista’s newest apartments now leasing and open for tours.
-Take a look at our Live Here page for more information on each apartment community.
-There are also additional market-rate and affordable apartment options at Fountain Park Apartments, The Ventana Apartments, Crescent Park Apartments and The Woods Senior Apartments.
+There are also additional market-rate and affordable apartment options at Fountain Park Apartments, The Ventana Apartments, Reveal and The Woods Senior Apartments.
 Please contact each building individually for more information and to get on their lists.